With less than 3 weeks remaining of 2022, you might be starting to think about setting yourself some goals for next year.

 Your goal must be specific rather than general in order to be effective.
 Setting large, vague goals will not motivate you to achieve them.
 An ineffective goal would be ‘to get healthy’, for example.
 There are so many ways to get healthy.
 How do you want to do it?
 Is it losing weight?
 Start exercising?
-Stop smoking?
+Start including more veggies in your diet?
 These are all more specific goals, but still too vague.
-If you want to lose weight, how much weight do you want to lose?
-You’ll narrow down your goals further by using the rest of the method, but whether you want to get stronger, faster, more muscular or leaner, having a good starting point is important.
+If you want to start exercising for example, what type of exercise do you want to do?
+How often do you want to do it?
+You’ll narrow down your goals further by using the rest of the method, but whether you want to lose fat, get stronger or increase your physical fitness, having a good starting point is important.
 The main question to ask yourself here is:

-Measuring progress towards the achievement of the goal is essential.
-If a goal is not measurable it is not possible to know whether you are making progress towards completion.
-Measuring progress helps you stay on track, reach your target dates and continue putting in the effort required to reach the ultimate goal.
-Remember, what can’t be measured, can’t be managed.
+Measuring progress towards the achievement of your goal is essential.
+If a goal is not measurable it is impossible to know whether you are making progress towards achieving it or not.
+Measuring progress helps you stay on track, stay motivated and continue putting in the effort required to reach the ultimate goal.
+It also allows you to make the necessary changes in case you aren’t making the progress you want.
+What can’t be measured, can’t be managed!
 Questions to consider here are:

 - Can I measure my progress towards achieving this goal?